Harnessing Genetics and Genomics to advance Research, Healthcare, Education and Innovation

-We support genetic research with state-of-the-art facilities
+Supporting genetic research with state-of-the-art facilities

 We support genetics researchers in Wales and elsewhere through access to our state-of-the-art genomics and transgenics facilities, and the expertise and experience that underpin these resources.

-We support research in key healthcare areas
+Supporting research in key healthcare areas

 We bring together expertise in genetics in Wales and seek to ensure that the many opportunities presented by new genetic knowledge and technologies are realised.